-Dragoons and Mounted Riflemen focused their efforts on the Cimarron Cutoff, which extended northeastward to the Cimarron Crossing of the Arkansas River.
+Dragoons and Mounted Riflemen focused on the Cimarron Cutoff, which extended northeastward to the Cimarron Crossing of the Arkansas River.
 Travel over it was risky, for it passed through Kiowa and Comanche country, but it had the advantage of being shorter than the Mountain Branch.
 The Civil War years were the most critical time on the trail because of the Confederate threat of invasion and attacks on trail caravans, the critical need to assure a continuous flow of provisions to Union forces in New Mexico, and the mounting Indian menace occasioned partly by the withdrawal of Regular troops and their replacement by Volunteers.
-Nevertheless the fort—employing escorts, temporary posts, and full-scale offensive campaigns—kept the trail open.
+Nevertheless, the fort kept the trail open, employing escorts, temporary posts, and full-scale offensive campaigns.
 The trail was related to the fort’s mission as a supply depot.
 Over it, until the Santa Fe Railway arrived in the region in 1879, surged long tandem freight wagons, pulled by 12-yoke teams, carrying military supplies to the fort for distribution to posts all over the Southwest.

 The heavy concentration of troops in New Mexico and Arizona were scattered at far-flung posts.
 The land was not rich enough to feed this army, and almost all provisions had to be hauled over the Santa Fe Trail from Fort Leavenworth, Kansas.
 The need for a depot in eastern New Mexico to receive and distribute supplies and ordnance was clear.